SaraYusFer/MMB/README.md

 Our project aims to combine the both.
 We model:

-- A tumor growing in a environment with changing levels of spatial nutrien concentration
+- A tumor growing in a environment with changing levels of spatial nutrient concentration
 - Composed of different phenotypes (different levels of aggressiveness)

 We simulate the temporal and spatial evolution of the tumor, nutrients, and cell concentration per phenotype